Click here for a map with more 2024 property tax rates

 For more information about exemptions for seniors over 70, veterans, and legally blind persons, please contact your local assessors.

-If you have any suggestions, please share your thoughts!
+If you have any suggestions about this page, please share your ideas!

 Rates are dollars per $1,000 of assessed value